 In January 2020, we entered into a collaboration and license agreement (Kyorin Agreement) with Kyorin Pharmaceutical Co., Ltd. (Kyorin) for the development and commercialization of efzofitimod for interstitial lung disease (ILD) in Japan.
 Under the Kyorin Agreement, Kyorin received an exclusive right to develop and commercialize efzofitimod in Japan for all forms of ILD.
 Kyorin is obligated to fund all research, development, regulatory, marketing and commercialization activities in Japan.
 In 2020, Kyorin completed a Phase 1 clinical trial of efzofitimod (known as KRP-R120 in Japan).
 The Phase 1 clinical trial, which was conducted and funded by Kyorin, was a placebo-controlled study to evaluate the safety, pharmacokinetics and immunogenicity of efzofitimod in 32 healthy Japanese male volunteers.
 Efzofitimod was observed to be generally well-tolerated with no drug-related serious adverse events and pharmacokinetics findings were consistent with previous studies of efzofitimod.
-We received an \$8.0 million upfront payment in January 2020 and a \$2.0 milestone payment in January 2021 upon completion of enrollment in the Phase 1 clinical trial, and we are eligible to receive up to an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
+We received an \$8.0 million upfront payment in January 2020 and a \$2.0 million milestone payment in January 2021 following completion of enrollment in the Phase 1 clinical trial.
+Kyorin plans to join our Phase 3 clinical trial of efzofitimod in pulmonary sarcoidosis patients (EFZO-FITTM study), and all study activity in Japan will be funded by Kyorin.
+We are eligible to receive up to an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.